bobhy/signalk-pump-meter/README.md

 ## Pump run data

 Under `SignalK path under which to report pump run data`, the pump meter plugin reports the following values:
-* `.historyStart` -- Length of the current data monitoring history. (seconds).
-  `.runTime` and `.cycleCount` are relative to this interval.
-Since plugin history is stored in a folder based on the plugin `Pump Name`, changing the configuration can start a new history and zero out run time.
+* Current status -- these reflect what's happening 'right now', based on the last received `SignalK value that indicates pump is on`.
-* `.status` -- Current device status, one of:
+  * `status` -- Current device status, one of:
-  - "ON" (device is running),
-  - "OFF" (device is not running) and
-  - "OFFLINE" (device has not reported data for "too" long.)
+    * `STOPPED` -- device not currently running. (indicator has been received and is zero.)
+    * `RUNNING` -- device *is* currently running.
+    * `OFFLINE` -- No indicator value has been received in "too" long.
+  * `timeInState` -- how long the device has been in `status` state (seconds).
+This resets when device changes state, then starts incrementing again.
+* Accumulated statistics -- sum total of what's happened since a moment in the past.
+These statistics can be zeroed without affecting the ability to query the history for even earlier events. (means of zeroing the statistics is a [work in progress](#work-in-progress)).
+  * `since` -- Timestamp when statistics were last zeroed.
-* `.cycleCount` -- Number of ON->OFF cycles (from start of plugin history).
+  * `sinceCycles` -- Count of full duty cycles since `since`.
-* `.runTime` -- Cumulative length of time (seconds) the device has been ON from start of plugin history.
+  * `sinceRunTime` -- Accumulated time the device has been `RUNNING`, since `since`. (seconds).
-* `.lastRunStart` -- How long ago the last duty cycle began (the OFF->ON transition, in seconds).
+* Last cycle statistics -- snapshot of the last complete duty cycle.
+Note that the meta `zone` ranges for Nominal and Normal are periodically  adjusted automatically based on long-term averages of these.
-* `.lastRunTime` -- Length of time the device was on in the last duty cycle.
-(Seconds).
-Note that this value continues to increment while the device is on.
+    * `lastRunTime` -- how long the device was `RUNNING` in the  last full duty cycle (seconds).
+This value is updated when the device completes its last run, e.g on the RUNNING to STOPPED transition.
+    * `lastOffTime` -- how long the device was `STOPPED` in the last full duty cycle. (seconds).
+This value is updated when the device completes its last off cycle, i.e, on the `STOPPED` to `RUNNING` transition.
+Thus, if the device is currently in the STOPPED state, which it usually is, `lastOffTime` represents the *previous* duty cycle.
+See `timeInState` if you want to know how long the device has been off right now, and compare this to `lastOffTime` if you are worried this might be "too" long.

 ## Reviewing the Data
 The pump Meter plugin installs a simple Webapp interface that allows you to review the data it has recorded.
 You can view this data in a web browser using the path `/signalk-pump-meter`.
 For example: